chrisfcarroll/VanillaJS-NodesActionsMarkup/README.md

 ### Summary

-In retrospect, one of the things that frameworks over HTML each gave us, is a way to *organise* how we work with HTML.
-You don't need a framework to organise how you work; just having a standard pattern will do.
+In retrospect, one of the things that frameworks on top of HTML each offer us, is a way to *organise* how we work with HTML.
+You don't need a framework to organise how you work.
+A standard way of working will do.

 Refs: https://www.cafe-encounter.net/p3501/nodes-actions-markup-use-vanillajs-in-the-browser